feuil·le·tons 🔖

 publishers end up taking a hefty chunk of the revenue.

-internet.
-Works are mostly free to view and publish new chapters
+This is different with online fiction.
+Works are mostly free to view

-works of old in their newspaper feuilletons (see:
+services like Netflix, or the great literary works of old in their

-to their most devoted fans, such as a measure of influence over the
+their most devoted fans, such as a measure of influence over the

 story, a community with other fans, and most importantly advance